On this page:

 We focus on this because early childhood education and the opportunity to interact with other children is a critical factor in child development and wellbeing.

-Early connections are for children younger than 7 with delays in their development or with disability.
+Early connections are for children younger than 9 and their families.
 It’s all about giving quick access to supports that meet your child’s needs.

 Early connections can help you support your child’s development regardless of whether they’re eligible for the NDIS.